0xEnrico/arweave-nft-uploader/README.md

 ## Donations

-If this project provides you a smoother experience while uploading your NFT assets to Arweave, I will appreciate a small donation to my Arweave wallet :)
+If this project provides you a smoother experience while uploading your NFT assets to Arweave, I will appreciate a small donation :)
 ```
+SOL: 3qdHbM9ZHFFn4M7E9GZBNdA6wi7idqgGHrXZ4xYgpu66
-bxQ7fygEV2meOp_z_3TZyy-VWbSCuzYRWnIE0FANQZo
+AR: bxQ7fygEV2meOp_z_3TZyy-VWbSCuzYRWnIE0FANQZo
 ```